MycroftAI/mycroft-dinkum/README.md

 * `sudo journalctl -f -u dinkum-audio.service`
 * `sudo journalctl -f -u dinkum-skill-homescreen.mark2.service`

+Leave off the `-f` to see the complete history of a service's log.

 See `dinkum*` in `/etc/systemd/system` for available units. `dinkum.target` is the root unit.

 ---

 ## Skills

+Each skill is loaded and run individually by the skills service.
+Skills have a `skill_id`, which is always the name of their code directory (e.g., `alarm.mark2` for `skills/alarm.mark2`).

+The following core skills are available:

+* alarm.mark2
+    * Can set alarms for specific times, or recurring, with an optional name
+* date.mark2
+    * Speaks the current date, or past/future dates
+* fallback-query.mark2
+    * Forwards questions to `query-*` skills
+* fallback-unknown.mark2
+    * Catches utterances that fail to match any other skill
+    * Say "show me what I said" to see past utterances
+* homescreen.mark2
+    * The default (idle) screen
+    * Shows the current time, date, weather, etc.
+* ip.mark2
+    * Reports the Mark II's IP address(es)
+* news.mark2
+    * Plays news broadcasts from various stations
+* query-duck-duck-go.mark2
+    * Forwards questions to DuckDuckGo
+* query-wiki.mark2
+    * Forwards questions to Wikipedia
+* query-wolfram-alpha.mark2
+    * Forwards questions to Wolfram Alpha
+* settings.mark2
+    * Shows settings GUI pages
+* stop.mark2
+    * Triggers `mycroft.stop` when user says "stop" (handled in intent service)
+* time.mark2
+    * Speaks the local time, or for other locations
+* timer.mark2
+    * Can set multiple timers, optionally with a name
+* volume.mark2
+    * Allows the user to change the volume or mute/unmute
+* weather.mark2
+    * Speaks the local weather forecast, or for other locations